"The Reflecting Man - Volume Two - consists of one ripping tale after another. This is infectiously readable stuff." - Historical Novel Society

-The Reflecting Man by D.K.R.
-Boyd is the antic, ribald journey of a loquacious and unreliable narrator, Kurtis De’ath, from the Maritimes in Canada, whose unusual talents lead him into the innermost circles of Hitler’s Third Reich and Churchill’s British government.
+The Reflecting Man - Volume Two - continues the antic, ribald journey of a loquacious and unreliable narrator, Kurtis De’ath, from the Maritimes in Canada, whose unusual talents lead him into the innermost circles of Hitler’s Third Reich and Churchill’s British government.
 Kurtis’ journey through the roots and branches of actual historical figures and events is, at its heart, in meticulous detail, an examination of how Europe went to war in 1939.
 The Reflecting Man is himself a reflection of his times.
 The novel is widely and deeply researched, employing hundreds of non-fiction accounts, journals, and diaries of actual participants and observers of the darkening clouds over Europe and the descent into war.

 Praise for The Reflecting Man - Volume One